brendanmz/equiil-music-gatsby/README.md

 # Equiil Music

-## A simple site for a bass music producer
+## A simple landing page for a bass music producer

 Built with: